Professional Registration - NSNZ Register of Nutritionists

 This would be considered on an individual basis and would depend on the qualification.
 Contact the Registrar for advice.

-What counts as one-year of nutrition-related work experience to become an Associate Registered Nutritionist?
+What counts as one-year of nutrition-related work experience during the mentored year of Associate Registration?

 Applicants may be involved in paid or voluntary work in nutrition.
 Some jobs are not solely nutrition jobs but cover a broad range of areas.
 Keep a record of the nutrition-related areas of your work and the proportion of your job related to nutrition.
 If you are not engaged in nutrition work full-time, it may take up to two years to gain the equivalent of one-year full-time work experience.
 Contact the Registrar if you are unsure.